svanteschubert/Saxon-HE-enhanced-accuracy/README.md

 I have added a [smoke test case](https://github.com/svanteschubert/Saxon-HE/blob/main/src/test/java/net/sf/saxon/DecimalBasedFloatingPointTest.java) to ease debugging from the IDE.
 The output XML file will be generated as target/generated-sources/out.xml file.
 [JDK 1.8](https://openjdk.java.net/install/) is required by the original [Saxon of Saxonica](http://saxon.sourceforge.net/) and [Maven](https://maven.apache.org/download.cgi?Preferred=ftp://ftp.osuosl.org/pub/apache/) as build environment.
-Build & smoke test can be executed command-line by calling: **mvn clean install**
+Build & smoke test can be executed via command-line by calling: **mvn clean install**

 ## Report to Saxonica